-DIORAMIC TOUR from BLACKWALL to A BALAKLAVA, through the principal Cities of Europe, Hamburg, Berlin, Dresden, Prague, Ratisbon, Vienna, Pesth, Buda, the River Danube, the Iron Gate, Constantinople, Balaklava Harbour, and Encampment at Balaklava, the Adriatic, Rome, Venice, Lago Maggiore, across the Alps by Monte Rosa, the Galleries of Isella and Gondo the Simplon, Interlachen, the Jungfrau, Geneva, and up the Rhine to Cologne and England, at 11 a.m., 3 p.m., and 8 p.m.
+DIORAMIC TOUR from BLACK WALL to BALAKLAVA. through the principal Cities of Europe, Hamburg.
+Berlin, Dresden, Prague, Radisbon, Vienna, Pesth, Buda, the River Danube. the Iron Gate, Constantinople, Balaklava Harbour, and Encampment at Balaklava, the Adriatic, Rome, Venice, Lago Maggiore, across the Alps by Monte Rosa, the Galleries of Isella and Gondo. the Simplon, Interlachen, the Jungfrau, Geneva, and up the Rhine to Cologne and England, at 11 a.m., 3 p.m., and 8 p.m.

-and up the Rhine to Cologne and England, at 11 a.m., 3 p.m., and 8 p.m.
+and up the knine to Gologne and England, at 11 a.m., 3 p.m., and 8 p.m.
 MODELS of the SIEGE of SEVASTOPOL, CRON-STADT, the BALTIC, SWEABORG and HELSING-FORS.
 The large MODEL of the EARTH, with Lectures and Illustrations.
-A collection of Russian Arms, Dresses, Pictures and Trophies, a Military Gallery of the Armies of Europe.
+A collection of Bussian Arms, Dresses, Pictures and Trophies, a Military Gallery of the Armies of Europe.
 Open from 10 a.m. to 10 p.m.
 Admission to the whole Building One Shilling.
-Children and Schools half-price. price.
+Children and Schools half-price.

-DEOPENED, with many important additions to the scientific department.-Dr. KAHN begs to acquaint the Public that his celebrated Museum, which has been elegantly redecorated and enriched by many interest-ing additional objects, is NOW OPEN (for Gentlemen only).
-Amongst the new features of interest will be found a magnificent Full-length model of a Venus, from one of the most eminent of the ancient masters.
+DEOPENED, with many important additions acquaint the Scientific department.-Dr. KAHN begs to acquaint the Public that his celebrated Museum, which has been elegantly redecorated and enriched by many interest-ing additional objects, is NOW OPEN (for Gentlemen only).
+Amongst the new features of interest will be found a magnificent Full-length model of a Venus, from one of the most eminent of the ancient masters a magnificent Full-length model of a venus, from one of the most eminent of the ancient masters.
 The Museum is open daily from Ten till Ten.
 Lectures are delivered at Twelve.
-Two Four and Holf post Seven are delivered at Twelve.
-Two, Four, and Half-past Seven, by Dr. SEXTON, and a New and highly-interesting Series of Lectures is now in course of delivery by Dr. KANN, at Half-past Eight precisely, every Evening.
+Two, Four, and Half-past Seven, by Dr. SEXTON, and a New and highly-interesting Series of Lectures is now in course of delivery by Dr. KAHN, at Half-past Eight precisely, every Evening.
 Admission, One Shil-ling.
 No. 4, Coventry-street, Leicester-square.

 DR. DE JONGH'S LIGHT BROWN COD LIVER OIL.
 Prescribed with confidence by the Faculty for its purity, efficacy, and marked superiority over every other variety.
-EXTRACTS FROM SELECT MEDICAL OPINIONS :-
+EXTRACTS FROM SELECT MEDICAL OPINIONS:-

-The late JONATHAN PEREIRA, M.D., F.R.S.E.
+The late JONATHAN PEREIRA, M.D., F.B.S.E.

 Professor at the University of London, &c. &c.
 "It was fitting that the author of the best analysis and in-vestigations into the properties of this Oil should himself be the purveyor of this important medicine.
-I am sutisfied that for medicinal purposes no finer Oil can be procured."
+I am satisfied that for medicinal purposes no finer Oil can be procured."

-DR. LETHEBY,

-Medical Officer of Health to the City of London, &c., &c.
-"The Oil corresponds in all its characters with that named 4 Huile Brune,' and described as the best variety in the masterly treatise of Dr. de Jongh.
+DR. LETHEBY, Medical Officer of Health to the City of London, &c., &c.
+"The Oil corresponds in all its characters with that named "Hule Brune,' and described as the best variety in the masterly treatise of Dr. de Jongh.
 From my investigations, I have no doubt of its being a pure and unadulterated article."